 This is not a guide on “How To Become A Front-End Developer”.

-This is a story about how I learned code (out of necessity) and subsequently opportunities presented themselves.
+This is a story about how I learned to code (out of necessity) and subsequently, opportunities presented themselves.
 Working with my current employer is helping to shape my business, professional, technical, and personal life skills.

 So although I am not formally employed as a Front-End Developer, I know I have the skills to work in the area and am acquiring complementary skills that are just as important in growing a successful online company.
 This gives me a unique working advantage of wearing many hats, thus increasing my value as an employee to any one company.